About the Hoffman Center for the Arts

 Named for our benefactors, Lloyd & Myrtle Hoffman, the Hoffman Center prides itself on its unique and innovative programming.

-Engagement: We believe participation in the arts – through fun, passionate and stimulating experiences – enriches and lengthens lives and helps define our humanity and culture.
+Engagement: Participation in the arts, through fun and stimulating experiences, enriches lives and helps define our humanity and culture.

-Community: We believe engaging and collaborating with all parts of our community help us fulfill our mission and contribute to the heritage of the arts in our region.
+Community: Engagement and collaboration with all parts of our community fulfills our mission and contributes to the heritage of the arts in our region.

-Opportunity: We believe in providing an accessible environment where creativity, innovation, and diversity thrive and contribute to personal growth of the individual and the arts.
+Opportunity: An accessible environment, where creativity, innovation and diversity thrive, contributes to both the individual and the arts.

-Stewardship: We believe in maintaining responsible stewardship and prudent financial management to ensure our continued viability, future growth, and long-term sustainability.
+Stewardship: Responsible stewardship and prudent financial management ensures our continued viability, growth and long-term sustainability.

 Lloyd and Myrtle Hoffman were long-time and beloved residents of Manzanita.
 Upon their deaths in 2004, this vibrant, welcoming, and creative couple—she a musician, he a painter—left their modest estate to our community to seed a local center for arts and culture.